time-series-machine-learning/tsml-eval/_tsml_group_experiments/soton/workflow_example.md

 Queue names:
 https://sotonac.sharepoint.com/teams/HPCCommunityWiki/SitePages/Iridis%205%20Job-submission-and-Limits-Quotas.aspx

-Note the queuing doesnt seem to work, and you run into this
+Note the queuing doesnt seem to work, and you run into this message

+>sbatch: error: Batch job submission failed: Job violates accounting/QOS policy (job submit limit, user's size and/or time limits)

+need to fix this